Bloom Hamner

 He is Vice President, Owner, and Partner of Carolina Colortones, a local building supply company that specializes in pre-finished materials.
 Mr. Campbell received his B.S. in Political Science from Presbyterian College in 2004.

-Mr. Campbell and his wife, Erica, are parents to Bradley ‘24 and Wyatt ‘26.
+Mr. Campbell and his wife, Erica, are parents to Bradley ‘24, Wyatt ‘26, and Davis '28.

-This tradition spoke to James Cassarino, who has been Organist, Choirmaster, and Chair of the Fine Arts Department since 2019.
-Mr. Cassarino recently completed a 20-year tenure as Professor of Music and Music Department Chair at Green Mountain College in Poultney, Vermont.
+Prior to Christ School, Mr. Cassarino completed a 20-year tenure as Professor of Music and Music Department Chair at Green Mountain College in Poultney, Vermont.

 While at Green Mountain College, Mr. Cassarino helped create and oversee a vibrant program that included course work in music and performing opportunities in both instrumental and choral ensembles.
 He also served as Music Director and Organist for Trinity Episcopal Church in Rutland, Vt.
 Mr. Cassarino previously filled those same roles for St. Mary’s Church in Newport, R.I., as well.
 His educational background includes degrees in music and in theology from Castleton (Vt.)
 University, Ball State University, St. John’s University, and the University of Wales.